Category:

 Legacy

 Jaguar Yokota’s innovative wrestling style and technical prowess influenced many wrestlers who came after her.
-She is often credited with popularizing several moves that are now commonplace in professional wrestling, such as the sitout powerbomb and the double underhook suplex.
+She is often credited with popularizing several moves now commonplace in professional wrestling, such as the sitout powerbomb and the double underhook suplex.

 Throughout her career, Yokota earned a reputation as one of the greatest female wrestlers in the history of professional wrestling.
 Her legacy continues to inspire future generations of wrestlers, and she is remembered for her contributions to the growth and development of women’s wrestling in Japan and worldwide.